Weight Training for Runners

 Strengthening Your Core

-Weight training has the added benefit of strengthening your core muscles so that your form and posture can improve, leading to less instances of fatigue from a tired back while you are running.
+Weight training has the added benefit of strengthening your core muscles so that your form and posture can improve, leading to fewer instances of fatigue from a tired back while you are running.
 For core exercises, work with a training coach to come up with an appropriate number of sets and reps to reduce the risk of injury.

 This type of consultation can help tailor your beginning workout.
 As you progress, you may want to mix or match other types of exercise as you improve and strengthen in form.
 You can use a combination of weights, such as kettlebells, barbells or medicine balls as part of your core training.